 Graduate Degree-Seeking Application

-The Ohio University Graduate College's application is hosted by CollegeNet.
-Before submitting an application, make sure you are familiar with the minimum requirements for admission, have reviewed the application deadlines, and submitted all necessary materials to the CAS (if required by desired program).
+Select the correct application below.
+Before submitting an application, make sure you are familiar with the minimum requirements for admission and have reviewed the application deadlines posted below.

 Central Application Service (CAS)